-A follow-on programme, project Gold Strike, integrates an upgraded IDM for the transmission of images to and from a range of sources, including ground units and unmanned aircraft.
+A follow-on programme, project Gold Strike, integrated an upgraded IDM for the transmission of images to and from a range of sources, including ground units and unmanned aircraft.
 The system can transmit images from the LANTIRN targeting pod and display video imagery to the cockpit.

-The USAF F-16 aircraft receive the Boeing joint helmet-mounted cueing system (JHMCS), currently in full-rate production.
+The USAF F-16 aircraft features the Boeing joint helmet-mounted cueing system (JHMCS), currently in full-rate production.
 Deliveries of production systems began in 2004 and the system was first deployed operationally during Operation Iraqi Freedom.